 7. Coconut Oil and Dental Health

 In 2012, 91% of American adults between 20-64 years old had cavities, and this number really isn’t a shock, considering 10% of the Standard American Diet consists of added sugars.
 With concerning evidence surfacing about fluoride’s neurotoxic potential, a growing number of people are turning to coconut oil to maintain their dental hygiene – and for good reason!
-Coconut oil has impressive antibacterial capabilities that can be compared to some surgical scrubs, and can significantly decrease plaque formation and plaque-induced gingivitis.
-In fact oil pulling, or swishing a tablespoon of coconut oil everyday in the mouth for 10-20 minutes, shows promising benefit, especially since coconut oil is effective in killing microorganisms, like Streptococcus mutans, Staphylococcus aureus, Helicobacter pylori, and Candida albicans.
+Coconut oil has impressive antibacterial capabilities that can be compared to some surgical scrubs and can significantly decrease plaque formation and plaque-induced gingivitis.
+In fact, oil pulling, or swishing a tablespoon of coconut oil every day in the mouth for 10-20 minutes, shows promising benefits, especially since coconut oil is effective in killing microorganisms, like Streptococcus mutans, Staphylococcus aureus, Helicobacter pylori, and Candida albicans.

 8. Honey and Eczema

 In recent years, eczema, an itchy inflammation of the skin, has only grown in frequency – especially in children – affecting over 3 million people per year.
 Most don’t ever quite identify the cause, but lifestyle changes can definitely make a difference.
-For my family, removing any soy from our diets, and moisturizing consistently with our miracle cream (read more about that here) made a world of difference.
 Honey has been used for wound healing and other skin ailments for over 8,000 years, and researchers are finally beginning to understand why.
 Honey’s natural anti-inflammatory effects help reduce itching and pain associated with eczema.
 Honey promotes wound healing and skin regeneration, inhibits staph growth, and treats recurrent cases of the rash.